-Peritonitis requires immediate surgery to remove the appendix.
+In most cases of peritonitis, the appendix is removed immediately with surgery.
 This is usually done through a laparotomy (a single incision).
 When the infection and inflammation are under control (usually after about six to eight weeks), surgeons remove what is left of the burst appendix.

 In some cases, an abscess forms around the burst appendix.
 Surgeons typically drain the pus from the abscess before surgery using a tube placed through the abdominal wall.
 After surgery, the drainage tube is left in for around two weeks, while the patient takes antibiotics.

 The appendix is a thin tube, about 4 inches long, which lies at the junction of the small intestine and the large intestine on the right side of the abdomen.
 It produces mucus that travels into the large intestine.